 The exact number of sessions are decided by the counselor and the student.
 The average number of sessions for PNW students is six.
 The maximum number of individual sessions is 12 per academic year for currently enrolled students.
 We will work with those students who want or need longer-term support to provide a referral if necessary.
 Eligible students must be enrolled in the semester they are seeking counseling services for.

 On the Hammond campus, our location is the Riley Center (2250 173rd Street).
 On the Westville campus, our location is in the Technology (TECH) Building in Room 101.

-During the fall 2020 semester counseling services will be provided through a HIPAA compliant telehealth platform.
+During the spring 2022 semester counseling services will be provided in-person with proof of COVID-19 vaccination or via a HIPAA compliant telehealth platform (doxy.me).

 If you are 18 years of age or older, your parents won’t be notified unless you sign a “Release of Information” form.
 If you are under 18, please ask your counselor about the changes to confidentiality.
 Additionally, a parent/guardian must be present for the first appointment to sign required forms allowing you to receive services.